fictionalist/Lumina-Dummy-Data-Tool/README.md

 ## How to use

-Opening `ldd.exe` will open the main window of the tool.
+Opening `Lumina Dummy Data Tool.exe` will open the main window of the tool.
 All the buttons will be disabled initially if the game is not running yet.
 Launching Lumina, and then clicking the window, will enable all buttons except the Save buttons.
 If Lumina was running before the tool was launched, it will behave as normal and enable all the Load, Load as Reversal, and Clear buttons.

 Upon recording a dummy in any of the slots ingame, and then clicking on the tool's window, the length of the slot will be populated, as well as enable the corresponding Save button.